 Date Written: July 26, 2017

 Why do some societies fail to adopt more efficient institutions in response to changing economic conditions?
-And why do such conditions sometimes generate ideological backlashes and at other times lead to transformative sociopolitical movements?
-We propose an explanation that highlights the interplay ― or lack thereof ― between new technologies, ideologies, and institutions.
-When new technologies emerge, uncertainty results from a lack of understanding how the technology will fit with prevailing ideologies and institutions.
-This uncertainty discourages investment in institutions and the cultural capital necessary to take advantage of new technologies.
-Accordingly, increased uncertainty during times of rapid technological change may generate a ideological backlash that puts a higher premium on traditional values.
-We apply the theory to numerous historical episodes, including Ottoman reform initiatives, the Japanese Tokugawa reforms and Meiji Restoration, and the Tongzhi Restoration in Qing China.
+And why are such failures often associated with a rise in traditional ideological beliefs?
+We propose an explanation that highlights the interplay ― or lack thereof ― between productivity shocks, institutions, and ideology.
+We conceptualize and formalize ideology as the process through which individuals use simplifying heuristics to make generalizations about the complex environment within which they operate.
+When productivity shocks occur, there is uncertainty regarding how new, more "appropriate" ideologies will interact with the new economic conditions.
+This uncertainty discourages investment in institutions and the cultural capital necessary to take advantage of new production possibilities, and accordingly, generates ideological movements that place a higher premium on traditional values.
+Historical analytic narratives support the theory, including Ottoman reform initiatives, the Japanese Tokugawa reforms and Meiji Restoration, and the Tongzhi Restoration in Qing China.

 Keywords: Ideology, Institutions, Conservatism, Beliefs, Institutional Change, Technological Change, Uncertainty

 JEL Classification: D02, N40, N70, O33, O38, O43, Z10